Wiccan Rede: Dating the Rede

-Interpretations of the Rede
+Interpretations

 The Rede is similar to a consequentialist formulation of the Golden Rule, a belief that is found in nearly every religion.
 Not all traditional Wiccans follow the Rede; some Gardnerians (a sect under Wicca) espouse the Charge of the Goddess as a guide for morality.
 Its line "Keep pure your highest ideal, strive ever towards it; let naught stop you or turn you aside, for mine is the secret door which opens upon the door of youth" is used as a maxim for ethical dilemmas.

 There is some debate in the neopagan and Wiccan communities as to the meaning of the Rede.
 The debate centres on the concept of the Rede being advice, not a commandment.
 The rejection of specific exhortations and prohibitions of conduct such as those given in the Judeo-Christian Ten Commandments and emphasis on the consequences of one's actions makes the Rede's character somewhat different from major religious texts such as the Bible or the Qur'an.
 The Rede is only a guideline which the individual must interpret to fit each particular situation and unlike most religions, which actions "do harm" (and which do not) are not discussed in the Rede.
 What exactly does and does not do harm is therefore open to personal interpretation.

 The concept of ethical reciprocity is not explicitly stated, but most Wiccans interpret the Rede to imply the Golden Rule in the belief that the spirit of the Rede is to actively do good for one's fellow humans as well as for oneself.
 Different sects of Wiccans read "none" differently.
 "None" can apply to only the self, or it may include animals and/or plants, and so forth.
 In essence, the Rede can be fully understood as meaning that one should always follow their true will instead of trying to obtain simple wants and to ensure that following one's will does not harm anyone or anything.
 In this light, the Rede can be seen as encouraging a Wiccan to take personal responsibility for their actions.